Master Arts and Culture Studies Alumni Experiences

 It was through my studies that I discovered and developed a strong interest for the public cultural sector and a strong passion for facilitating positive societal impact through culture.

-Discovering & shaping my interest in the cultural sector
+Interest in the cultural sector

-“As a student in the Cultural Economics and Entrepreneurship Master’s degree programme I had many enriching and memorable experiences that I will cherish for a lifetime.
+As a student in the master Cultural Economics and Entrepreneurship, I had many enriching and memorable experiences that I will cherish for a lifetime.
 The programme provided me with valuable knowledge on theory and research in cultural economics and cultural entrepreneurship and offered me the freedom to apply this knowledge to my areas of interest within the cultural sector.
 I particularly enjoyed learning about the societal impact of culture and exploring this in applied research during my academic experience.
 This also helped me discover my interest in the relationship between culture and regional development, and the facilitating role of public policy in the process.
 It is worth mentioning that the curriculum was highly demanding, making the programme challenging and intense at times.
 Nonetheless, there was much support available at all stages of the learning process.
-Apart from academic knowledge, all programme activities and assignments helped me grow on a personal level, by helping me develop valuable interpersonal skills, shaping my interests and by exposing me to a beautiful and diverse community of students and teachers.”
+Apart from academic knowledge, all programme activities and assignments helped me grow on a personal level, by helping me develop valuable interpersonal skills, shaping my interests and by exposing me to a beautiful and diverse community of students and teachers.

-From music creation to implementing the Commission’s public policies
+From music creation to implementing public policies

-“Since finishing my studies in July 2021, I was fortunate to gain valuable work experience in both the public and the private sectors.
+Since finishing my studies in July 2021, I was fortunate to gain valuable work experience in both the public and the private sectors.
 Shortly after my graduation, I landed a full time position as an A&R for Global Records, the biggest independent music label in Romania.
 Here I contributed to the music creation and release processes by coordinating songwriting sessions according to the record label’s priorities, critically assessing and selecting music for releases.
 Being directly involved in the music making and release process was a unique and rewarding experience for me, and I was very happy to find that much of the knowledge and skills I gained during the master’s proved to be useful in my daily tasks, in particular with regards to strategy-making and critical analyses of potential releases.

 More recently, I started a new position as a Blue Book trainee at the European Commission in Brussels, working for the European Education and Culture Executive Agency (EACEA) towards implementing the Commission’s public policies relating to culture and education.
 I find this role incredibly rewarding and exciting as I get to contribute to the support of and to witness the progress of many initiatives that promote positive social development at European level through culture and education.

 I owe my current role to my master’s experience, as it was through my studies that I discovered and developed a strong interest for the public cultural sector and a strong passion for facilitating positive societal impact through culture.
-The knowledge and skills I gained during my master’s studies motivated me to explore career opportunities in this direction and enabled me with the confidence to apply for this role.”
+The knowledge and skills I gained during my master’s studies motivated me to explore career opportunities in this direction and enabled me with the confidence to apply for this role.

-“If you are a current or prospective student for the Master’s programme in Cultural Economics & Entrepreneurship, I believe you chose or you are looking at a great place to cultivate your interest in the cultural sector.
-Take this as an opportunity to explore your career options in the cultural sector and to grow, both personally and professionally.“
+If you are a current or prospective student for the Master’s programme in Cultural Economics & Entrepreneurship, I believe you chose or you are looking at a great place to cultivate your interest in the cultural sector.
+Take this as an opportunity to explore your career options in the cultural sector and to grow, both personally and professionally.

 Compare @count study programme